-New standards, amendments to standards and interpretations that have been issued at the end of the reporting period but are not yet effective for the financial year ended 31 December 2023 have not been applied in preparing these financial statements.
-None of these are expected to have significant effect on the financial statements of the Group and the Company.
+New standards, amendments to standards and interpretations that have been issued at the end of the reporting period but are not yet effective for the financial year ended 31 December 2024 have not been applied in preparing these financial statements.
+None of these are expected to have significant effect on the financial statements of the Group and the Company except as disclosed in Note 2(d).